-Answer: "RAST" testing is a term that is often used to describe blood test for allergy (although most currently used blood tests for allergy are no longer truly a RAST test); while skin testing involves plastic needles that are used to prick the skin of the patient.
-Skin testing is cheaper and more accurate than "RAST" testing, but occasionally, as in the case of a complicating skin disease or the lack of patient access to an allergist, "RAST" testing is sometimes a reasonable alternative.
-RAST stands for ‘radio-allergosorbent test' and measures the amount of IgE anitibody in the blood—the antibody involved in allergies.
-Due to improved laboratory techniques, the "radio-allergosorbent test" is no longer performed.
+Answer: RAST testing is a term that is often used to describe blood test for allergy (although most currently used blood tests for allergy are no longer truly a RAST test), while skin testing involves plastic needles that are used to prick the skin of the patient.
+Skin testing is cheaper and more accurate than RAST testing, but occasionally, as in the case of a complicating skin disease or the lack of patient access to an allergist, RAST testing is sometimes a reasonable alternative.
+RAST stands for ‘radioallergosorbent test’ and measures the amount of IgE antibody in the blood — the antibody involved in allergies.
+Due to improved laboratory techniques, the radioallergosorbent test is no longer performed.
 The newer laboratory techniques more accurately measure allergy antibody levels than the old RAST testing.
 However, skin testing is still significantly cheaper and somewhat more accurate.

 Question: What is a skin test?
 How does it work?

 Answer: A skin test detects the presence of antibodies to a particular allergen, a substance that causes an allergic reaction.
 A positive test suggests that you may have an allergy to the particular substance.
-However, your doctor will review your skin-test results, your medical history and conduct a physical exam to confirm which allergens are causing your symptoms.
+However, your doctor will review your skin test results and your medical history and conduct a physical exam to confirm which allergens are causing your symptoms.
 A skin test is performed by first placing a drop of allergen extract on the skin, then the skin is pricked with a needle.
 If you have a positive reaction to the extract, a red welt will appear on your skin in about 15 minutes.
 The size of the welt may indicate the strength of the reaction.
-If you do not react to the extract you are most likely not allergic to the substance.
+If you do not react to the extract, you are most likely not allergic to the substance.

 How is hay fever treated?

 Question: How do I treat seasonal allergies?